freqtrade/freqtrade/docs/faq.md

 This could be caused by the following reasons:

 * The virtual environment is not active.
-  * run `source .env/bin/activate` to activate the virtual environment
+  * Run `source .env/bin/activate` to activate the virtual environment.
 * The installation did not work correctly.
   * Please check the [Installation documentation](installation.md).